7 Must-See Attractions in Perak, Malaysia for an Unforgettable Trip

 Besides that, the community also set up the Gopeng Museum to educate people on the history of tin mining.
 It was set up by a banker, Mr. Bernard Yaw, who wanted to fulfil his mother’s wish to rebrand the town of Gopeng and to open a Gopeng Museum.

-You will find the equipment the Chinese tin miners used, as well as other items used in their daily lives back in the days.
+You will find the equipment that the Chinese tin miners used, as well as other items used in their daily lives, back in those days.

 Entrance Fee: Free